Latest news

 Where a breach is found, Defra can seek repayments.
 However, in most cases, Defra will only apply a reclaim to the area of the breach and it could be a one-year repayment, rather than multiple years.

-SSSIs and other regulations
+Consents inc: SSSIs and other legal requirements

 It is your responsibility to make sure the relevant consents are in place.
 Therefore, if you have land you wish to include with an SSSI or a scheduled monument, you need to have consents from Natural England or Historic England respectively.